How Does Drinking Alcohol Affect Your Skin?

 Alcohol and Skin Aging

-Although it is well-known that smoking causes premature skin aging, you may not realize that when it comes to heavy consumption of alcohol skin wrinkles are also a risk.
-This in part relates to the fact that dehydrated skin is more likely to develop fine lines and creases(4), so this is another reason to include soft drinks alongside alcoholic beverages.
-There is additionally a connection between alcohol and wrinkles because alcohol generates free radicals, which can adversely affect your skin’s structure, making it more prone to lining(5).
-This may come as a surprise to you, as drinking moderately, particularly when it is red wine, is often said to protect your heart due to its antioxidant content.
-The disconnect arises because at higher intakes alcohol acts as a pro-oxidant, so actually generates free radicals rather than neutralizing their effects.
+Although it’s well-known that smoking causes premature skin aging, you may not realize that when it comes to drinking excessively, alcohol skin problems like wrinkles are also a risk.
+This in part relates to the fact that dehydrated skin is more likely to develop fine lines and creases.
+There’s also a connection between alcohol and wrinkles because alcohol generates free radicals, which can adversely affect your skin’s structure, making it more prone to fine lines.
+This may come as a surprise to you, as drinking moderately, particularly when it’s red wine, is often said to protect your heart due to its antioxidant content.
+The disconnect arises because at higher intakes alcohol acts as a pro-oxidant, it actually generates free radicals rather than neutralizing their effects.

-Another problem that develops with alcohol and your skin is that it can cause flare ups of skin conditions that you may already have, which is particularly true of rosacea and psoriasis.
-Rosacea affects around 16 million Americans and is characterized by redness across your cheeks, chin, forehead and nose, though can spread to affect your ears, scalp and chest.
-With time blood vessels appear in rosacea, so it is no surprise that alcohol can exacerbate the problem.
-However, if left untreated, excess tissue grows in the form of bumps across affected areas, which can have a significant impact on your confidence and self-esteem.
-Sufferers usually find that red wine is most likely to trigger flare ups and as just a single drink is often enough to bring on symptoms, avoiding alcohol altogether may be necessary to prevent lasting skin changes(6).
+Another problem caused by drinking too much alcohol is that it may exacerbate skin conditions that someone already has like rosacea and psoriasis.
+Rosacea affects around 16 million Americans and is characterized by redness across the cheeks, chin, forehead, and nose, though can spread to affect the ears, scalp, and chest.
+Over time, rosacea can cause visible blood vessels, so it’s no surprise that alcohol can exacerbate the problem.
+However, if left untreated, excess tissue can grow in the form of bumps across affected areas.
+Sufferers usually find that red wine is most likely to trigger flare ups and a single drink is often enough to bring on symptoms.

-Meanwhile, around 7 million people in the US suffer from psoriasis, which usually occurs as raised, red scaly areas on the face, scalp, elbows, palms, back, knees and soles.
-With alcohol skin rash in psoriasis is usually worse in men who drink heavily and this can reduce the effectiveness of treatment(7).
-Due to the link between alcohol and psoriasis, as you might expect the skin condition is more common among alcoholics and achieving abstinence can reduce the severity of symptoms.
-However, if you are female and have psoriasis, you should also be aware that alcohol can interact severely with some skin treatments, which poses a danger if you conceive.
+Meanwhile, around 7 million people in the U.S. suffer from psoriasis, which usually occurs as raised, red scaly areas on the face, scalp, elbows, palms, back, knees, and soles.
+Psoriasis is usually worse in men who drink heavily.
+Due to the link between alcohol and psoriasis, this skin condition is more common among alcoholics.
+However, if you’re female and have psoriasis, you should also be aware that alcohol can interact severely with some skin treatments.

 Heavy Drinking and Nutrition

-Besides the extra knocks you may experience while under the influence of drink, there are further reasons why you tend to bruise more easily when you drink frequently.
-This is most likely an issue for heavy drinkers and ties into the impact that alcohol has on your nutritional status.
-Indeed, there is documented evidence that extensive bruising can arise among alcoholics as a result of scurvy, caused by a severe deficiency of vitamin C(9).
-Bruising arises because without enough vitamin C to support collagen production your blood vessels become fragile and damage easily, allowing blood to collect beneath your skin.
-Similarly, a deficiency of vitamin K, which is needed for blood clotting, can also leave you more vulnerable to bruising.
+Apart from premature skin aging, rosacea, and psoriasis, there are other physical signs of alcoholism.
+Individuals who drink heavily are more likely to bruise easily, most likely due to the impact that alcohol has on nutrition.
+Research shows that extensive bruising can arise among alcoholics because of scurvy, caused by a severe deficiency of vitamin C. Bruising is more likely because without enough vitamin C to support collagen production, blood vessels become fragile and damage easily.
+Similarly, a deficiency of vitamin K, which is needed for blood clotting, can also cause bruising.

 Alcohol and Skin Infections